newaetech/chipshouter-picoemp/hardware/README.md

 A assembly drawing is available in the file [BUILD-DRAWING-REV04.PDF](BUILD-DRAWING-REV04.PDF) which includes the location of parts.
 Lines indicate the cathods of dioeds.
 The angled ends of the LEDs indicates their cathods.
+Some specific notes:

-Watch transformer T1 and T2 have a dot that needs to be matched to the assembly drawing/silkscreen.
+* Watch transformer T1 and T2 have a dot that needs to be matched to the assembly drawing/silkscreen.

-Q1 has pin 1 marked on the silkscreen with a line above pin 1 - check this carefully.
+* Q1 (6-pin optoisolator) has pin 1 marked on the silkscreen with a line above pin 1 - check this carefully.
   See the photo of assembled boards for a better reference.

+* Check D7 cathod carefully - if mounted backwards (or there is an open solder joint on it) you may blow up Q2 (the large MOSFET).
+Depending on your equipment on-hand Q2 may be difficult to replace.

 ### Shields